 An application may be submitted for admission to any quarter.
 However, funding decisions are generally made in the spring for students who plan to matriculate in the Fall.
 For that reason, students who wish to be considered for funding are strongly encouraged to submit applications for Fall quarter.

-We currently require GRE scores only from applicants who are residents of the United States.
+The GRE test scores are OPTIONAL for the upcoming 23F admissions cycle.
+Typically, Graduate Record Examination (GRE) test scores are required of all U.S. Residents.
+Official results of the GRE are not required for international students, however, the department’s Graduate Admissions Committee strongly recommends that international applicants submit GRE scores.
 The scores of successful applicants vary widely and are considered in light of the student’s research interests and educational background.
 When sending GRE scores, choose 4837 as the Institution Code and 2203 as the Department Code.

 Graduate study in the Department is tailored to the research interests of each individual student, and a student’s graduate program is designed in consultation with her or his faculty advisor and M.A. or Ph.D. degree committee.
 Therefore, incoming graduate students are expected to share interests with active faculty in the Department.
 Applicants may find it useful to initiate contact with appropriate faculty members.